-The Charlottesville Symphony at the University of Virginia continues its 2017-18 season with concerts on Saturday, November 18, 8:00pm, at Old Cabell Hall on the Grounds of the University of Virginia and Sunday, November 19, 3:30pm, at Charlottesville High School’s Martin Luther King, Jr. Performing Arts Center.
+CHARLOTTESVILLE – The Charlottesville Symphony at the University of Virginia continues its 2017-18 season with concerts on Saturday, February 17, 8:00pm, at Old Cabell Hall on the Grounds of the University of Virginia and Sunday, February 18, 3:30pm, at Monticello High School.

 The orchestra’s 2017-18 season is supported in part by a major grant from the Joseph and Robert Cornell Memorial Foundation.
-The November concerts are sponsored by the Office of the Provost and the Vice Provost for the Arts at the University of Virginia.
+The November concerts are sponsored by the law firm of McGuireWoods.
+Rachel Duncan’s appearance is underwritten by the Angus Macaulay Visiting Artists Fund.

-For those who want to “Know the Score,” pre-concert lectures will be presented 45 minutes prior to each Saturday night concert.
+For those who want to “Know the Score,” pre-concert lectures are presented 45 minutes prior to each Saturday night concert.
 Free of charge, these popular lectures by UVA McIntire Department of Music Associate Professor Richard Will offer a lively and informative behind-the-scenes look at classical music.

 In-depth program notes are posted on the orchestra’s website, www.cvillesymphony.org two weeks prior to each Masterworks concert.

-Free parking is available in the UVA Central Grounds Parking Garage, located on Emmet Street, on Saturday nights and at Charlottesville High School on Sunday afternoons.
+Free parking is available in the UVA Central Grounds Parking Garage, located on Emmet Street, on Saturday nights and at Monticello High School on Sunday afternoon.
 The Charlottesville Free Trolley stops at McCormick Road near the UVA Amphitheater, in close proximity to Old Cabell Hall.
 Both venues are wheelchair accessible.

-Pro-rated season tickets are still available.
+Season tickets to the remaining three performances are available for as little as $54.00.
 Subscribers get the best seats at the best prices plus VIP customer service, free lost ticket replacement and unlimited ticket exchanges.
 To purchase a subscription by phone or to request a 2017-18 season brochure, please call 434-924-3139.
-Subscription orders are also accepted in person at the orchestra’s office located at 801 West Main Street, Suite 201, Charlottesville, Monday–Friday, from 9:00am to 5:00pm.
+Subscription orders are also accepted in person at the orchestra’s office located at 801 West Main Street, Suite 201, Charlottesville, Monday-Friday, from 9:00am to 5:00pm.

 Single tickets are also on sale for all concerts, priced at $10-$45 for adults and $10 for students.
 UVA students may request one complimentary ticket in advance.
 Single tickets may be purchased at the University of Virginia Arts Box Office, (434) 924-3376,